NB: Much of this is available through our own YouTube channel

 According to sources the Norwegian Broadcasting Company (NRK) have made two radio series

-based on Wodehouse, none of them available in digital format yet.
+based on Wodehouse, and both of them are now available in digital format.

 (probably from the book "Joy in the morning/Jeeves in the morning" - 1946)